lambda-dom/trisagion/docs/readme.md

     -> Parser s d a
 catchErrorWith p h = embed $ \ s -> either (flip run s . h) Right $ run p s
 ```

+`catchErrorWith` and `throwError` have the right shape for a monad structure for `ParseError s e a` in the error type `e` but it is not difficult to see that, essentially because of short-circuiting, the `Monad` laws are violated.

 ### A. 3.
 4. Coproducts and choice.